-- Please keep all receipts for accommodation and necessary travel when in London.
-Always ask for a receipt if travelling by taxi.
-Showing receipts will make it much easier to process your claim.
+- Please keep receipts for accommodation and taxi travel to and from airports.
+These will be required to process your claim.
+Please note that a taxi service should only be used between the airport and hospital; all other travel should be undertaken using public transport.
 Expenses for meals will be reimbursed at the rate of £15 a day.
 It is not necessary to keep receipts for food.

 Claims must be made within 3 months of your return to Northern Ireland.
 If your stay is longer than 3 months, please submit your first claim at the 3 months stage.
 A further claim or claims can be made afterwards.